lucascantor/blog.lucascantor.com/Website/_posts/2018-05-12-disable-printer-sharing.md

 date:   2018-05-11 08:44:00 -0700
 categories: mac printer disable sharing
 ---
-You disable macOS printer sharing for all printers using the `lpstat` and `lpadmin` tools:
+You can disable macOS printer sharing for all printers using the `lpstat` and `lpadmin` tools:

 ```
 lpstat -p | grep printer | awk '{print $2}'| xargs -I{} lpadmin -p {} -o printer-is-shared=false